Statisticians work in fields such as:

-- develop statistical methodology
+- design and apply statistical methodology

 In general, statisticians work with others to:

-- design projects, experiments and other studies
+- design surveys and experimental studies

 - write reports and present findings in the form of tables and graphs.

 For example, statisticians in business and industry may design, conduct and interpret customer satisfaction surveys.